oneapi-src/level-zero-spec/scripts/core/PROG.md

 - The application is responsible for calling close before submission to a command queue.
 - Command lists do not inherit state from other command lists executed on the same command queue.  i.e. each command list begins execution in its own default state.
+- A command list may be submitted multiple times.
+It is up to the application to ensure that the command list can be executed multiple times.
+Events, for example, must be explicitly reset prior to re-execution.

 The following sample code demonstrates submission of commands to a command queue, via a command list:
 ```c